Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Introduction

+This example highlights a fundamental and underappreciated incompatibility between how NeSy models are trained and what is expected of them: on the one hand, the symbolic knowledge explicitly assigns \textit{names} (like {\tt pedestrian} and {\tt red\_light}) to the symbols with the expectation that these reflect their meaning, on the other, the model might assign them completely different semantics.
+In our example, training the autonomous car to give correct predictions does not guarantee that concepts activate when they should: provided other objects apart from red lights can be perceived by the sensors, the autonomous car's \texttt{red\_light} may not solely contain information about the presence of ``red lights'' in the raw sensory data but also information about the other objects, if the knowledge is ambiguous enough to allow so.

 \cref{ex:sym-grounding} illustrates the central challenge of symbol grounding {in Neuro-Symbolic AI}: ensuring that abstract {predicted} concepts inside the model maintain a consistent and semantically correct link to the real-world entities they are meant to represent.
-Unfortunately, in many learning contexts NeSy models--- even when they perform nearly optimally on a task---may fail to assign the right meaning to learned concepts, leading to concepts with \textit{unintended semantics} \citep{marconato2023neuro, marconato2023not}.
-This issue originates from \textbf{reasoning shortcuts} (RSs): unwanted concept assignments that allow models to reach correct label predictions.
+Unfortunately, in many learning contexts NeSy models---even when they perform nearly optimally on a task---may fail to assign the right meaning to learned concepts, leading to concepts with \textit{unintended semantics} \citep{marconato2023neuro, marconato2023not}.
+This issue originates from \textbf{\textit{reasoning shortcuts}} (RSs): unwanted concept assignments that allow models to reach correct label predictions.
 These have been shown to affect many NeSy models \citep{marconato2023not, yang2024analysis}.
 While the decision-making appears correct on the surface, the underlying concepts are flawed, undermining the reliability and trustworthiness of the NeSy model.
-This directly impacts the model's \textit{interpretability}, as well as \textit{generalization} when concepts are reused in out-of-distribution scenarios and continual learning.
-For example, in the context of autonomous driving of \cref{ex:sym-grounding} and of \cref{fig:rss-main-fig}, the correct ``\textit{stop}'' prediction can be achieved by mistaking ``\textit{pedestrians}'' with ``\textit{red lights}'', as both concepts induce the same decision.
-While this misalignment does not induce a drop in prediction on data \textit{in-distribution}, it becomes critical in situations where such distinctions matter.
-In fact, \textbf{\textit{poorly grounded concepts do not transfer to out-of-distribution scenarios}}, as displayed in \cref{fig:rss-main-fig} (Right), where the wrong activation of model concepts leads to a faulty prediction.
+For example, in the context of autonomous driving of \cref{ex:sym-grounding} and of \cref{fig:rss-main-fig}, the correct ``{\tt stop}'' prediction can be achieved by mistaking ``{\tt pedestrian}s'' with ``{\tt red\_light}s'', as both choices entail the same decision.